 - Middle weight band: 50 to 120 lbs, then doubled over 240 lbs

-- Heavy weigh band:60 to 150 lbs, then doubled over 300 lbs
+- Heavy weight band:60 to 150 lbs, then doubled over 300 lbs

 - Elite band: (may be sold separately): 200 to 300 then doubled over 500

-Obviously these are approximations.
+Obviously, these are approximations.
 Also, remember the tensions of the fitness bands (the resistance) increases the more you push or pull.
 The tension is lowest at the start of each movement.
 The tension is greatest at the end of each movement.
 This is similar to any other rubber band you have pulled on.

 The company says – and I agree – to not get too wrapped up in the resistances of the bands.
 Focus instead on doing the exercises slowly with good form.
 I also liked the lack of emphasis they placed on counting reps.
 Just do the exercise properly to fatigue and don't worry so much with counting reps.